rezich/DigiPenAgainstHumanity/README.md

 ========================

-*DigiPen Against Humanity* is a stand-alone card game for three or more players based on *Cards Against Humanity*.
-I wrote about a third of it while pretty drunk. **It is neither created by nor affiliated with DigiPen Institute of Technology in any way.** See "Legal disclaimers" at the end of these rules for more details.
+*DigiPen Against Humanity* is a stand-alone card game for three or more players based on *Cards Against Humanity*, intended for play by students and alumni of DigiPen Institute of Technology. **It is neither created by nor affiliated with DigiPen Institute of Technology in any way.** See "Legal disclaimers" at the end of these rules for more details.